-Students who pursue the Professional Concentration come from a variety of backgrounds.
+Students who pursue the Professional concentration come from a variety of backgrounds.
 Some have no experience; others have some experience, but want to refine their skills or enter teaching.
-Those with little or no media experience can begin the program with an intensive three-week skills course.
+Those with little or no media experience have the option to begin the program with an intensive three-week skills course.

-As a national leader in cooperative education, Northeastern offers a unique option for its master’s degree students who want pursue a career in the news media.
+As an international leader in cooperative education, Northeastern offers a unique option for its master’s degree students who want pursue a career in the news media.

-The Professional Concentration curriculum consists of nine courses plus a one-credit Intensive Reporting class for students who have no reporting experience.
+The Professional track curriculum consists of nine courses plus a one-credit optional Intensive Reporting class for students who have no reporting experience.

 Required courses include: